Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: Explainable AI(XAI) is a revolutionary concept in artificial intelligence that supports professionals in creating trust between people in the decisions of learning models.
-Greenhouse gases created in the atmosphere is driving our weather to become more irregular and intense.
-This endangers human health, affects crops and plants.
-XAI techniques remain popular, but they cannot disclose system behavior in a way that promotes analysis.
-Predicting GHG emissions and their impact on human health is an important aspect of monitoring emission rates by industries and other sectors.
-However, a handful of investigations have being used to examine the collective effect of industries such as construction, transportation, CO2, and others on emission patterns.
-This research tackles a knowledge vacuum by offering an explainable machine learning model.
+Greenhouse gases produced in the atmosphere are driving our weather to become more irregular and intense.
+This poses a threat to human health and impacts crops and plants.
+XAI techniques remain popular, but they cannot disclose system behaviour in a manner that facilitates analysis.
+Predicting greenhouse gas (GHG) emissions and their impact on human health is an essential aspect of monitoring emission rates by industries and other sectors.
+However, a handful of investigations have been used to examine the collective effect of sectors such as construction, transportation, and CO2, among others, on emission patterns.
+This research addresses a knowledge gap by presenting an explainable machine learning model.
 This framework employed a random forest classifier combined with two different explainable AI methodologies to give insights into the viability of the proposed learning model.
-The goal is to use XAI in determining the impact of GHG emissions on humans and its environment.
-A quantitative survey was carried out to investigate the possibilities of determining GHG emission rates more explainable.
+The goal is to use XAI in determining the impact of GHG emissions on humans and the environment.
+A quantitative survey was conducted to investigate the possibilities of deciding GHG emission rates more accurately.
 We created a random forest model, trained on GHG emission data using SHAP and LIME techniques.
-This was helpful in providing local and global explanations on model sample order by similarity, output value, and original sample ranking.
-The model resulted in high accuracy and enhanced interpretability with XAI, allowing decision makers comprehend what the AI system truly tells us.
-LIME exceeded SHAP in terms of comprehension, and satisfaction.
+This helped provide local and global explanations on model sample order by similarity, output value, and original sample ranking.
+The model yielded high accuracy and enhanced interpretability with XAI, enabling decision-makers to comprehend what the AI system truly indicates.
+LIME exceeded SHAP in terms of comprehension and satisfaction.
 In terms of trustworthiness, SHAP surpassed LIME.

 Keywords: LIME, SHAP, Random Forest, Explainable AI, interpretability